-Nudorthodes texana is a small (FW length 12 - 14 mm) dusty yellow-tan moth with brassy sheen that has dark lines and filling of the cell outlining pale spots that flies in dry habitats during the fall.
+Nudorthodes texana is a small (FW length 12 - 14 mm), dusty, yellow-tan moth that flies in dry habitats during the fall.
+It has a brassy sheen and a forewing with dark lines and filling of the cell outlining pale spots.
 The forewing ground color is brassy gray-tan, usually darker dusty gray in the mid-median area, preceding the subterminal line, and in the terminal area below the apex.
 The cell is usually darker gray from the base to the reniform spot, accentuating the pale filling of the spots.
 The veins are gray distal to the postmedial line.
 The basal and antemedial lines are dark gray.
-Both are strongly zigzagged, the basal line bent with apex lateral below the costa and the antemedial line is similarly angled on the cubital vein and very strongly on 1A+2A above the trailing margin.
-The median line is gray, faint.
-The postmedial line is sinuous, a dark spot on the costa and thin and even elsewhere, biconvex opposite the reniform spot and angled toward the base below the spot.
-The subterminal line is also sinuous, pale but faint, most evident due to a blackish gray preceding shade that extends across the wing but is strongest between the veins.
+Both are strongly zigzagged, the basal line bent with apex lateral below the costa, and the antemedial line is similarly angled on the cubital vein and very strongly on 1A+2A above the trailing margin.
+The median line is faint gray.
+The postmedial line is sinuous, a dark spot on the costa and thin and even elsewhere, and biconvex opposite the reniform spot and angled toward the base below the spot.
+The subterminal line is also sinuous, pale but faint, most evident due to a blackish-gray preceding shade that extends across the forewing but is strongest between the veins.
 The terminal line is a gray line, slightly thicker between veins.
 The fringe is gray-tan, similar to the terminal area.
 The orbicular and reniform spots are incompletely outlined in gray.
 The orbicular spot is small and oval, usually open toward the costa, and filled with the light ground color.
 The reniform spot is kidney-shaped or weakly hourglass-shaped, filled with the ground color and gray at the lower end.
 The claviform spot is absent or a pale line in the fold.
 The hindwing is light gray-tan with darker gray shading toward the margin, with a brassy sheen similar to that of the forewing, and darker veins.
 The hindwing fringe is off-white with a gray base.
 The head and thorax match the forewing color.
 The eye lack hairs.
 The male antenna is bead-like.

 This species can be recognized by its small size, shiny yellow-tan wings, pale-filled orbicular and reniform spots that contrast with the surrounding darker areas, and blackish shade preceding the subterminal line.
 It is unlikely to be confused with other fall-flying moths in our area.